Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Discussion

-To account for the initialization on the invariant manifold, Eq.$\,$(\ref{eq:diss_InitialSeparable}) should be rewritten as
+To account for the initialization on the invariant manifold, Eq.$\,$(\ref{eq:diss_InitialProduct}) should be rewritten as

 From this equation and complete positivity of ${\rm tr}_A$ and $e^{\mathcal{L}_{\rm tot} t}$, the complete positivity violation of the time evolution map stems from that of $\mathcal{K}^{G=0}$.
 In what follows, we investigate properties of $\mathcal{K}^{G=0}$.
-We first focus on the oscillator-qubit system and then generalize the obtained results.
+Here we concentrate on the oscillator-qubit system.
+A similar analysis for a general class of settings is presented in Appendix \ref{app:K2L3_K2.positive}.

 For the oscillator-qubit system, let us assume $\Delta_A = 0$ for simplicity.
-Then, the expansion up to the second-order of $g/\gamma$ reads (see Appendix \ref{app:K2L3})
+Then, the expansion up to the second-order of $g/\gamma$ reads (see Appendix \ref{app:K2L3_K2.positive})

 with $I_A$ the identity operator on $\mathscr{H}_A$ and $W = I_A \otimes I_B - (2ig/\gamma) (a^\dagger \otimes \sigma_- + a \otimes \sigma_+) - (2 g^2/\gamma^2) (a^\dagger \! a - n_{\rm th} I_A) \otimes I_B$.